damianhakert/damianhakert.github.io/source/posts/2016-05-22-gitlab-8-8-released.html.md

 ## Pipelines

-GitLab has powerful continuous integration build-in.
+GitLab has powerful continuous integration built-in.
 No need to switch to another application, no need to juggle permissions and access, just use GitLab.

 Before, you could already define complex pipelines.
 With GitLab 8.8, GitLab CI